realT-A-E/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 Write a function that reverses a listint_t linked list.
 Write a function that prints a listint_t linked list.
 Write a function that frees a listint_t list.
+Write a function that finds the loop in a linked list.